EirikHaughom/OSDUBootcamp/Labs/Module 4 - Constructing Searches/readme.md

 ```

 ### 4.1.9 OR operator
-The below example shows how to construct a query to search for all records of kind `osdu:wks:master-data--Wellbore:1.0.0` that has a `FacilityName` property that contains the word `D12-01` under the data section, or has a `DefaultVerticalMeasurementID` property that contains the word `RotaryTable` under the data section.
+The below example shows how to construct a query to search for all records of kind `osdu:wks:master-data--Wellbore:1.0.0` that has a `FacilityName` property that contains the word `D12-01` or `D12-02`.

 ```json
 {